Architecture Perspective

 Image: architecture-view-sidebar

 You can also click on the components to inspect which types were matched or click on the violations to see where they are coming from.
-Additionally, you can download the architecture either as XML file (Download Architecture) or as SVG file (Download as Image).
+Additionally, after clicking on Download Architecture you can download the architecture either as XML file (Download as XML) or as SVG file (Download as Image).

 As Teamscale measures a variety of metrics for your system, you can also view them with respect to your architecture.
 When you open the Architecture perspective with the Architecture Overview View, you can use the Metrics button to inspect the metrics.
 This will provide you a view with a table, in which the metrics are aggregated based on the components of your architecture: